astoundware/react-native-macos-dotnet/docs/getting-started.md

    ```

 ### Installing the NuGet Package
-Now that we have a basic Xamarin macOS app, we're going to modify it to call React Native.
+Now that we have a basic macOS app, we're going to modify it to call React Native.
 This is where the `Astound.ReactNative.macOS.Extensions` package comes in.
 Use the `dotnet` CLI to install it.
 ```
 dotnet add package Astound.ReactNative.macOS.Extensions -v 0.71
 ```